SpicyBagpipes/KJW_ExampleAux/main/readme.md

 ## Getting started
 ### settings.hpp
-The first port of call is to navigate to `main\settings.hpp`.
+The first port of call is to navigate to [settings.hpp](settings.hpp).
 Here you will find the following:
  * #define TAG KJW_ExampleAux
  * #define UNITNAME KJW
  * #define AUTHORS KJW,YourNameHere